Early Life

 Beatriz Davila de Santo Domingo was born in Santa Marta, Colombia, on March 7, 1939.
-She pursued studies in Art and Decoration at the Universidad Jorge Tadeo Lozano in Bogotá.
-Her passion for the arts led her to co-found the Galería Deimos in Bogotá, alongside her friend Poly Mallarino.
-This initiative also established the Escuela de Artes y Oficios in La Candelaria, aiming to educate artisans and promote Colombian craftsmanship.
+She studied Art and Decoration at the Universidad Jorge Tadeo Lozano in Bogotá.
+In her youth, she co-founded the Galería Deimos in the city center, a cultural project that later evolved into the Escuela de Artes y Oficios in La Candelaria, focused on training artisans and entrepreneurs.

 Rise to Success